 Complex Regional Pain Syndrome (CRPS) is a condition that causes excessive and prolonged pain and inflammation following an injury to the arms or legs.
 Severe cases of CRPS can significantly affect the sufferer’s ability to work and may lead them to seek Social Security disability benefits.
-However, applying for benefits can often be a daunting task, which is why you may want to consider speaking to a Baltimore disability lawyer if CRPS is keeping you out of work.
+However, applying for benefits can often be a daunting task, which is why you may want to consider speaking to a Baltimore complex regional syndrome lawyer if your illness is keeping you out of work.

 What Is Complex Regional Pain Syndrome?

 All injuries cause a certain amount of pain, but the pain from CRPS is different in that it causes pain out of proportion to the severity of the injury.
 In other words, it causes the injury to hurt more than it should.
 There are two forms of CRPS, although they have the same symptoms:

 - Type 1: Also known as Reflex Sympathetic Dystrophy Syndrome (RSDS), it occurs after an injury that does not directly damage the nerves in the affected limb.

 - Type 2: Formerly known as causalgia, it occurs when there is a distinct injury to the nerve in the affected limb